Spring market presents a once-in-a-lifetime opportunity for sellers

 Here’s a quick recap of why selling can be a smart move this spring:

-In a seller’s market — where the number of homebuyers outnumbers the number of houses for sale, as it does right now — buyers have to do whatever they can to grab a seller’s attention.
+In a seller’s market — where the number of homebuyers outnumbers the number of homes for sale, as it does right now — buyers have to do whatever they can to grab a seller’s attention.

 This includes getting prequalified for a mortgage early so a buyer is prepared to act before they start hunting.
-For sellers, this uptick in early approvals may make the selling process simpler and quicker.
+For sellers, this uptick in early approvals may make the selling process simpler and faster.
 It can also reduce the odds of an offer falling through; sellers typically pick prequalified buyers as a stronger bet in a multi-offer scenario.

 Find out more about the benefits of selling this spring.